angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 ### Scenario: service isolation

-Architectural reasons may lead you to restrict access to a service to the application domain where it belongs.
+Architectural reasons may lead you to restrict access to a service to the app domain where it belongs.

 The guide sample includes a `VillainsListComponent` that displays a list of villains.
 It gets those villains from a `VillainsService`.

-While you _could_ provide `VillainsService` in the root `AppComponent` (that's where you'll find the `HeroesService`), that would make the `VillainsService` available everywhere in the application, including the _Hero_ workflows.
+While you _could_ provide `VillainsService` in the root `AppComponent` (that's where you'll find the `HeroesService`), that would make the `VillainsService` available everywhere in the app, including the _Hero_ workflows.

 If you later modified the `VillainsService`, you could break something in a hero component somewhere.
 That's not supposed to happen but providing the service in `AppComponent` creates that risk.